International engagement privacy notice

 - Meet reporting and audit requirements.

 As an individual whose data we process (a data subject), you have certain rights in relation to the processing.
-Find detailed information about your rights as a data subject.
+You can find detailed information about your rights as a data subject on the University’s webpage.

 You have the right to: